-The Council shall coordinate its activities to promote, support and monitor the Strategic Outcomes described in the National Farmed Animal Health and Welfare Strategy.
+The Council shall coordinate its activities to promote, support and monitor the Priorities and Strategic Outcomes in Farmed Animal Health and Welfare 2020.

 6.7 Working Groups

 Council may convene working groups or sub-committees for the purpose of investigating specific issues to assist it in carrying out its functions.